IhorHorchakov/spring-security-jwt-authentication/README.md

 -------
 #### JWT authentication: Implementation using Spring Security setup

-Spring Framework uses the approach of _configurers_ - an ability extend Spring configuration by adding custom components.
+Spring Framework uses the approach of _configurers_ - an ability to expand Spring configuration by adding custom components.

 Spring Security has many _configurers_ to support important authentication features (see inheritors of AbstractHttpConfigurer):
 - FormLoginConfigurer to enable authentication using username & password form submission,